 - BBC Bitesize Lots of videos and learning opportunities for all subjects. - Classroom Secrets Learning Packs Reading, writing and maths activities for different ages. - Twinkl Click on the link and sign up using your email address and creating a password.
-Use the offer code UKTWINKLHELPS.

-- White Rose Maths online maths lessons.
-Watch a lesson video and complete the worksheet (can be downloaded and completed digitally). - Times Table Rockstars, Your child can access both of these programmes with their school logins.
+Use the offer code UKTWINKLHELPS. - White Rose Maths online maths lessons.
+Watch a lesson video and complete the worksheet (can be downloaded and completed digitally). - Times Table Rockstars and Numbots.
+Your child can access both of these programmes with their school logins.
 On Times Table Rockstars, children should aim to play Soundcheck for 20 minutes daily. - IXL online.
-Click here for Year 3.
+Click here for Year 3 or here for Year 4.
 There are interactive games to play and guides for parents. - Mastery Mathematics Learning Packs.
-Take a look at the mastery mathematics home learning packs with a range of different activities and lessons. - Y3 Talk for Writing Home-school Booklets are an excellent resource to support your child's speaking and listening, reading and writing skills. - My Happy Mind bundle Have a look at the Parent kit that has also been uploaded this week!
+Take a look at the mastery mathematics home learning packs with a range of different activities and lessons. - Y3 Talk for Writing Home-school Booklets and Y4 are an excellent resource to support your child's speaking and listening, reading and writing skills.